-Imagine your skin, the way it all grows and moves together effortlessly, like a beautiful tapestry.
-Now imagine a sudden rip in that tapestry.
-That simple tear or blemish can make a big impact on how your skin looks and feels, and leave you feeling less than content with the appearance of your skin.
+Your skin is the first thing that the world sees.
+A sudden rip, simple tear, or blemish can make a big impact on how your skin looks and feels.
+It can also leave you feeling less than content with the appearance of your skin.

 How do scars happen?

 Scars don’t have to be the result of an accident like a gash or a wound.
 They come in different shapes and sizes and can be a result of natural things like acne or scratching itchy skin.
 Scarring is the result of your body’s healing process after the skin is broken.

 Keloid scars are large, dark, and raised scars.
 In some cases of injury, surgery, or even just a bug bite, scar tissue grows excessively, which creates a hard, smooth scarring called keloid.
 Most of the time keloids grow up and out beyond the extent and size of the injury, spilling over the borders of the original wound.
 Keloid scars are most commonly found on the chest, shoulders, and cheeks, but they can occur on any part of the body.

 When it comes to treatment for keloid scars, Rejuvaskin offers two options depending on how long the scar has been present.
 For new keloid scars, we recommend our silicon sheeting paired with our Rejuvasil silicone scar gel, made from a proprietary blend of ingredients designed to smooth raised scarring.
 For scarring older than 3-6 months, we recommend Scar Esthetique used by itself.

 Hypertrophic scars are also raised, red scars similar to keloids but the scarring does not grow to the extent of a keloid.
 They take on a red or pink appearance.
 Hypertrophic scars are more common and may fade with time, though if they don’t there are treatment options to reduce the appearance of the scar.